bluem-development/bluem-php/README.md

 - If you use the [Preselection of banks using the DebtorWallet](https://github.com/bluem-development/bluem-php#debtorwallet-preselecting-a-bank-for-mandate-payment-or-identity-request), you will have to update this library to ensure Triodos is no longer an option for iDIN.
 If you do not do this, customers that select Triodos will be presented with an error.

-- If you use the Bluem portal, you don't need to take action.
+- If you use the Bluem portal, you don't need to act.
 This change is already applied within the Bluem portal.

 ### Version 2.0.1: